sharbir/etl/README.md

 # Healthcare ETL Pipeline

-Production-ready ETL pipeline for processing healthcare data (Clinical Care Documents and Claims) on Databricks using PySpark and Delta Lake.
+ETL pipeline for processing healthcare data (Clinical Care Documents and Claims) on Databricks using PySpark and Delta Lake.

 ## Overview